-We went downtown for Spring Art Scene last weekend and had a truly wonderful evening being able to wander around and stretch our winter-weary legs.
+We went to downtown Rockford for Spring Art Scene last weekend and had a truly wonderful evening being able to wander around and stretch our winter-weary legs.

-First we stopped at J.R.
+First, we stopped at J.R.
 Kortman Gallery where, if you’ve never been, has a ton of fun, unusual items.
 Then we walked over to Kryptonite Bar, where we enjoyed a cold craft beer while perusing the art.
-Dear Husband had a Smuttynose Robust Porter and I had a New Belgium Shift Pale Lager…both of which I recommend if you’re a beer lover.
+My husband had a Smuttynose Robust Porter and I had a New Belgium Shift Pale Lager…both of which I recommend if you’re a beer lover.

 We then wandered through the artful nudes at Irish Rose and from there we headed up to see my friend who’s a bartender at Someplace Else II.
 We relaxed over a cold Corona while we caught up and then headed back down E. State St to The Office.

 Once a regular at The Office, this night I was there to check out the photography of my friend John, who I hadn’t seen in quite a while.
 John, aka JD Nelson, had some amazing shots displayed and it was truly great to see him again.
 Seeing as how I’d also ordered one of his prints last fall, it was also exciting to see my choice hanging in his show.